- Dr Shruti Chaudhry

 Under Contract.
-Crossing Borders for Marriage: Women, Intimacy and Everyday Life in rural North India.
+Moving for Marriage: Inequalities, Intimacy and Women's Lives in rural North India.
 SUNY Press (Albany: New York) book series Genders in the Global South.
 Debra A. Castillo and Shelley Feldman, eds.

-2017.
+2018.
 'Now it is difficult to Get Married': Contextualising Cross-Regional Marriage and Bachelorhood in a North Indian Village, in Sharada Srinivasan and Shuzhuo Li (eds.).
 Scarce Women and Surplus Men in China and India: Macro Demographics versus Local Dynamics.
-Springer.
+Cham: Springer.

 2011 with Devi Mohan, Taneesha.
 ‘Of Marriage and Migration: Bengali and Bihari Brides in a U.P.
 Village’.
 Indian Journal of Gender Studies 18 (3): 311-340.

 ‘Marriage, Love, Caste and Kinship Support: Lived Experiences of the Urban Poor in India’.
 Shalini Grover.
 In Sociology 47 (1).
 (February 2013)

 ‘Dowry: Bridging the Gap between Theory and Practice’.
 Emma Tomalin, Mangala Subramaniam and Tamsin Bradley (Eds.).
 In Indian Journal of Gender Studies 19 (1).
 (February 2012).